lufton/esphome-kingsong-euc/README.md

 Please feel free to contribute.
 If you have improvement ideas, bug-fixes or even confirmation that this project worked for you, please create relevant issue.

-> I spent almost a month developing this project, if you appreciate my work please consider [donating or subscribe via PayPal](https://www.paypal.com/donate/?hosted_button_id=RULD2P56VXB4W).
+> I spent almost a month developing just a proof of concept of this project, if you appreciate my work please consider [donating or subscribe via PayPal](https://www.paypal.com/donate/?hosted_button_id=RULD2P56VXB4W).